msahebhonar/GetData_PeerAssessment1/CodeBook.md

     feat.info <- read.table("features.txt", colClasses = "character")
     activity  <- read.table("activity_labels.txt")

-Training datasets consist of 3 files including, subject, variable and activity.
-Variable file was modified by a 3rd-party software to change end of file.
-Finally train data frame was created.
+Training dataset consists of 3 files including, subject, variable and activity.
+Variable file was modified by a 3rd-party software to change end of lines.
+This modification made it possible to use **fread()**.
+Finally train dataset was created.

     setwd("train/")
     train.sub <- read.table("subject_train.txt")